Professional cleaners specialise in getting rid of that kind of dirt you don’t see- until it’s gone!

 - Clean the bin and you’ll notice the whole room smelling fresher.
 Liberally apply a toilet cleaner, soak, scrub, soak in hot water and then rinse.

 - Spray white vinegar on the carpet, sprinkle baking powder (yes, we are obsessed with the stuff) and vacuum up after 10-15 minutes.
+There's also a guide for using a carpet cleaner here.

 - Use Bar Keepers Friend to get stubborn grease off of the bottom of your pans- you can pick this up online or in supermarkets fairly easily, but cream of tartar and water works if you can’t find Bar Keepers Friend.